Ashod/Now-Reading-Redux/README.md

 #### 6.0.4.0 ####
 * New option to ignore time in timestamps.

+#### 6.0.3.0 ####
+* Started and Finished timestamps are automatically set when changing the status from 'yet to read' to 'currently reading' and from 'currently reading' to 'finished', respectively, only when the user leaves these fields blank.
+NRR no longer overwrites the user's set values.

 #### 6.0.2.0 ####
 * Added sorting support to the Book Manager table.